Are you a starfish? I bet you are. You seem like a starfish to me!

 Read on below for the pros and cons of each sleeping position.
 Then you can decide which one sounds most suitable for you before giving it a test run.
 Or rather, a test nap.

 This involves sleeping on your stomach, often with your arms stretched overhead and cradling a pillow.
-It can feel incredible comforting and it’s actually the best sleep position for digestion.
+It can feel incredibly comforting and it’s actually the best sleep position for digestion.
 So even if you’ve had a heavy meal before bed – which you should avoid, if you can – this position might be the best way to settle down with minimum discomfort.

 On the flip side, front sleepers are at a higher risk of respiration problems (because you’re basically compressing the lungs).
 So if you have a condition like asthma or difficulty breathing anyway, this one is probably best avoided.

-This position might suit those who suffer from backache, especially with a pillow placed beneath the knees.
+This position might suit those who suffer from a backache, especially with a pillow placed beneath the knees.

 The downside to this position is that snoring is a common side effect.
 This is because the tongue can fall back easily and block the passage of air, causing a deep rattling sound that may give you a bruised arm when you wake your partner for the thousandth time!